2adapt/template-general/README.md

 7. Create the systemd service

-See details in the "Systemd units" section.
+See details in the "Systemd units" section ("Reload and activate the service")

 # Template steps